yashjp27/BLIP_Improvement/README.md

 and evaluates performance using BLEU.
 Results are reported across multiple epochs and include qualitative examples.

 ## Contents
-- `notebook/` : Colab notebook used for fine-tuning and evaluation
+- `notebook` : Colab notebook used for fine-tuning and evaluation
-- `figures/` : qualitative samples, loss curve, BLEU vs epoch, BLEU equation figure
+- `figures` : qualitative samples, loss curve, BLEU vs epoch, BLEU equation figure
-- `results/` : CSV tables and qualitative outputs
+- `results` : CSV tables and qualitative outputs
-- `report/` : final course project report PDF
+- `report` : final course project report PDF

 ## Dataset
 Flickr8k is not included in this repository due to size/licensing.